Veilfire/Veilfire-Chat/README.md

 - Upload button next to the send button.
 - `txt` / `csv` contents are inlined into a system message (preview truncated).
-- PDFs / Excel / images are attached as metadata only in this MVP.
+- PDFs / Excel / images are attached as metadata only at this time.
+Feature will be completed soon.

 ## Logging